UO-CIT-anthonyhudson/cit281-p02/README.md

-## CIT 281 Project 01
+## CIT 281 Project 02

 In this project, we had to:
-- Use the command line interface (CLI) of your operating system to create a number of folders
+- Use the command line interface (CLI) of your operating system to create and work with a git repository (repo)
-- List the folders in a tree-like structure
-- Use the ping command, and practice using the break keyboard sequence
+- Refactor the JavaScript program from the previous project to practice using git and practice refactoring
+- Use git via VSCode
-- Create and execute a JavaScript files using Node.js and Visual Studio Code (VSCode) terminal and Run and Debug
+  - Create and use a .gitignore file
+  - Diff split screen

-Throughout the project, I refined my skills with the CLI commands, as well as got practice with VSCode and executing non-web server Node.js JS code.
+Throughout the project, I learned how to use git with my CLI and VSCode.
+I also learned how to refactor JS code.

 Click "View on GitHub" button to see project code.